 It’s no great secret that WordPress is a pretty amazing program, and open-source jewel that allows users such great latitude of design possibilities.
 And among those possibilities is the opportunity to create a video library that can really increase the profile of a site and help engage visitors on different levels.

-The problem is, WordPress—while allowing designers to embed videos in posts simply by entering the video’s URL as well as displaying hosted videos on a site—doesn’t allow for the creation of an “out of the box” gallery.
+The problem is, WordPress Maintain —while allowing designers to embed videos in posts simply by entering the video’s URL as well as displaying hosted videos on a site—doesn’t allow for the creation of an “out of the box” gallery.
 This essentially means that it’s easy to insert single video into a post, but not so easy to show multiple videos on one page.
-Thankfully though, there’s a great way to do just that with a convenient work-around that lets you create a gallery with video “thumbnails,” much like a photo gallery.
+Thankfully though, there’s a great way to do just that with a convenient work-around that lets you create a gallery with video “thumbnails,” much like a photo gallery for web design.
 This gives designers the chance to show more videos in a smaller mobile-friendly grid space.